bashmills/gevm/README.md

 gevm cache clear
 ```

+### Linux / Mac

+You can uninstall by just removing the binary:

+```
+rm ~/.local/bin/gevm
+```

 ### Windows

 1. Open `Settings -> Apps -> Installed Apps` or search for `Add or remove programs` in the start menu.
 2. Look for `Godot Engine Version Manager (gevm)` and uninstall.
 3. Follow the on screen instructions.

-### Linux

-You can uninstall on Linux by just removing the binary:

-```
-rm ~/.local/bin/gevm
-```

-### Mac

-See uninstallation for linux above.

 ## Contributing